Kingdom of the Burgundians: Independent kingdom

-Chilperic I still held the Roman office of magister militum in Gaul when Gundobad returned from Italy in the mid-470s.Wood 2021 Gundobad may have based himself initially at Geneva rather than Lyon, perhaps for strategic reasons given Alpine deployments of the emperor in Italy, Julius Nepos.
+Chilperic I still held the Roman office of magister militum in Gaul when Gundobad returned from Italy in the mid-470s.
+Gundobad may have based himself initially at Geneva rather than Lyon, perhaps for strategic reasons given Alpine deployments of the emperor in Italy, Julius Nepos.
 Gregory of Tours later claimed that Gundobad killed his uncle, but the evidence is ambiguous.
 By about 480 Chilperic was dead, and Gundobad became the principal king.
 In Burgundian fashion he shared power with three brothers: Godegisel at Geneva, Chilperic II at Vienne, Isère, and Godomar I at Valence, Drôme.

 In 500 Godegisel allied with the Frankish king Clovis I—who had married his niece Clotilde—and turned on Gundobad during a battle near Dijon.
 Gundobad was defeated and retreated to Avignon.
 Clovis withdrew, leaving Frankish troops to protect Godegisel in Vienne; with Visigothic help, however, Gundobad retook the city in 501, killing his brother and the Frankish garrison.

 After this civil war, Gundobad rebuilt relations with Clovis, united the kingdom under his sole rule, were allies of the Franks during their 507 Battle of Vouillé campaign against the Visigoths.
 After the Visigothic defeat the Burgundians took Gothic territory in Provence and raided as far as Toulouse and Barcelona.
 Ostrogothic intervention in 508–509 stripped them of conquests in southern Gaul, and a new peace was arranged fixing the Durance as the southern frontier.
 The Burgundians emerged almost empty-handed, while the Franks and Ostrogoths made substantial gains.

 Gundobad died in 516 and was succeeded by his son Sigismund, who had already ruled from Geneva since about 501.
 Sigismund converted from Arianism to Catholicism, the faith of his mother, before his father died, and cultivated ties with the Catholic episcopate, notably Avitus of Vienne.
 His foundation of the Abbey of Saint-Maurice d'Agaune in 515 became a central royal cult site.
 With the last Western emperors now dead, Sigismund, like his father, kept contact with the eastern Emperors in Constantinople.
-He honored with the Roman dignity of patricius, which his father had held.
+He was honored with the Roman dignity of patricius, which his father had held.

-Tensions rose with the Arian Visigoths and Ostrogoths who now ruled Italy rose when, after the death of his first wife Ariagne, a daughter of Theoderic the Great, Sigismund executed his own son Sigerich in 522.
+Tensions with the Arian Visigoths and Ostrogoths who now ruled Italy rose when, after the death of his first wife Ariagne, a daughter of Theoderic the Great, Sigismund executed his own son Sigerich in 522.
 In 523–524, conflict with the Ostrogoths and the sons of Clovis brought a two-front invasion.
 Sigismund was captured by the Franks and executed with his family; his brother Godomar II rallied the Burgundians and defeated the Franks at the Battle of Vézeronce in 524.

 Godomar’s reign lasted a decade, marked by renewed alliance with the Ostrogoths and the recovery of territory south of the Durance.
 In 532–534, however, a coordinated Frankish campaign ended in Burgundian defeat near Autun.
 The kingdom was partitioned among the victors, becoming a Frankish sub-kingdom while retaining a distinct Burgundian identity.